Bull Riding Hall of Fame

 The Bull Riding Hall of Fame, located at Cowtown Coliseum in the Fort Worth Stockyards in Fort Worth, Texas, United States, is a hall of fame for the sport of bull riding.
 It is incorporated as a non-profit organization in the State of Texas, and created to "recognize, memorialize, and applaud the bull riders, bullfighters, bulls, stock contractors, events, and individuals who have made a historic contribution and attained stellar performance in the sport."
 Membership is open to fans worldwide.

 The Bull Riding Hall of Fame intends to honor all of the bull riding champions.
 But the hall also has other goals to preserve the history of bull riding, housing "inductee exhibits, accomplishments, photos, videos, personal effects and much more".
 The Bull Riding Hall of Fame has four categories of induction: Bull Riders, Bull Fighters, Bulls, and Legends.

-The inaugural class of inductions started in 2015.
+The inaugural class of inductions was in 2015.
 The hall opened its doors to the public in 2016.

 History

 The founders created the Bull Riding Hall of Fame, Inc., "to recognize bull riders, bull fighters, bulls, organizations, competitive events, and stock contractors that have achieved the ultimate level of performance in the sport of bull riding."
 The organization's activities include historical presentation, visitor education, event hosting, and managing via multiple committees.

 The founders were involved in overseeing the building of the foundation hall, and also maintaining the Bull Riding Hall of Fame museum at Cowtown Coliseum in Fort Worth.

-Husband and wife team, Bill and Tammi Putnam, were co-founders and respectively served as president and treasurer, as well as the Board of Directors.
-Bill Putnam's daughter, Amy Ellinger, served as secretary.
+Husband and wife team, Bill and Tammi Putnam, were co-founders and on the board of directors.

 Organization

 The Bull Riding Hall of Fame Museum is located at Cowtown Coliseum, Fort Worth Stockyards, Fort Worth, Texas.

 One class of nominees is inducted into the hall each year.
 Inductees are selected by the nominations and votes of Members, which includes Inductees.
 Annual and Lifetime memberships along with Gold Rowel Partnerships are available for individuals, couples, companies and organizations.
 Sponsors can be an individual, couple, organization, or corporation.

-From 2015 to 2019, the annual induction ceremony was held at Cowtown Coliseum.
+From 2015 through 2019, the annual induction ceremony was held at Cowtown Coliseum.
 Since 2020, it has been held at Billy Bob's Texas.